dat-ecosystem/blog/posts/2023-03-05-stay-connected.md

 We have some exciting news to share.
 With the help of a <a target="_blank" href="https://github.com/dat-ecosystem/organization/issues/8</">grant</a> from the <a target="_blank" href="https://www.codeforsociety.org/">Code for Science and Society</a>, the Dat-ecosystem was able to consolidate its efforts and renew its commitment to the Dat vision.
 Like a flourishing garden of innovation and creativity, we have not just one main, but many thriving projects.
 It's a grand adventure, and this time it's a call to all Mad Scientists to lead the charge together with their keyboards firmly in their hands.

 We envision a new kind of internet that is in harmony with nature, just like a beautiful garden with different species of plants and wildlife.
-Mad scientists of the <a target="_blank" href="https://dat-ecosystem.org/">Dat-ecosystem</a> take inspiration from the infinite wisdom of the natural world and experiment with ways to make their systems more resilient and sustainable.
+Mad scientists of the <a target="_blank" href="https://dat-ecosystem.org/">Dat-ecosystem</a> take inspiration from the infinite wisdom of the natural world and experiment with ways to make their systems more resilient, local-first and sustainable.

 We are excited to share our recent progress with the world.
 We will be publishing a series of interviews with the founders of projects in the Dat-ecosystem, giving everyone a glimpse into the exciting world of p2p technology.